-I once went to a small fundraising event for a nonprofit that I thought the world of.
+I once went to a small fundraising event for a nonprofit.
 They did so much good in my neighborhood that I truly thought they could do no wrong.

-Then one of the organizers asked someone to stand up "to say a few words," and her presentation turned into one of the longest, least organized, most lifeless talks I've ever heard.
-Those who were lucky enough to be standing near the back of the room slipped out.
-For the rest of us, the goodwill seemed to slip away.
+Then one of the organizers asked someone to stand up "to say a few words," and her presentation turned into the longest, least organized, most lifeless talk I've ever heard.
+Those who were standing near the back of the room slipped out.
+For the rest of us, the goodwill slipped away.

 1. Strip it down.

 There's an unfortunate temptation in a short speech to try to cram everything you have to say into a short time.
 Instead of trying to make the time fit the speech, however, recognize that you have to make your remarks fit the time allotted.
 If you've got five minutes to talk, you shouldn't have more than three main points.

 Key: If your short speech is longer than this article, it's too long.

 This applies whether you have five days notice before your speech or 30 seconds.
 If you're surprised to be called on to speak, your planning might consist only of conjuring up your three main points while someone else is trying to get everyone's attention and introduce you, but that's better than nothing.
 Ideally, you want to plan everything you're going to say, rehearse in front of other people, and rewrite over and over.

 Key: Don't fall into the trap of thinking that short remarks require less preparation.
 In fact, giving a good short speech can be harder than giving a long one.

 3. Cut yourself off.

 In the history of the entire world, I don't think anyone has ever said, "I wish that speech had been longer."
 So keep track of time, and by all means don't ramble.
 If you've run out of time to make a major point, either work it into the questions people have for you afterward, or send a follow-up note to the members of the audience.